 It’s a nightmare come true when you are sitting at the stoplight and your car stalls.
 When the car stalls at idle, what does this mean and what can be done about it?

-The car can stall while idling due to a defective oxygen or mass airflow sensor.
-It can also be caused by an EGR valve that’s stuck open or fouled spark plugs.
+A car can stall while idling due to a defective oxygen or mass airflow sensor.
+It can also be caused by an EGR valve that’s stuck open, or fouled spark plugs.
 Additionally, the idle air control valve, throttle body, fuel system or transmission could be to blame.

 1. Defective Oxygen or Mass Airflow Sensor